 E. Please download a PDF version of Form 678, which can be completed electronically and saved as a PDF.
 The easiest way to complete the form is to copy/paste relevant information from your CV (please include actual job descriptions and do not simply state, "See CV.").
 Please email your completed form, with a required electronic signature, to Kaitlyn.Eichenberger@dsh.ca.gov, no later than the application deadline.

-If you cannot add an electronic signature, you must fax a copy, or send a hard copy via snail mail.
+If you cannot add an electronic signature, you must fax a copy, or send a hard copy via the postal service.
 Please note that although APPIC guidelines prohibit internship sites from requesting any materials to be mailed directly to the site, APPIC has made an exception for all internships in California that require this form as part of the application process.
 Also, please note that APPIC has indicated that they would prefer this form emailed directly to the internship site.
-Form 678 should not be submitted as supplementary material with the online AAPI.
+Form 678 should not be submitted as supplementary material in the online AAPI portal.
 We cannot process your internship application without the completed State Application.